oceanprotocol/docs/content/concepts/did-ddo.md

     );
 ```

-Aquarius should always chech the hash after data is decrypted(provider api called), in order to ensure ddo integrity.
+_Aquarius_ should always check the hash after data is decrypted via a _Provider_ API call, in order to ensure DDO integrity.

 ## Full DDO Example: